 While many people respect wildlife and enjoy watching it from afar, they do not want specific species invading their homes or yards.
 Raccoons are often unwelcome because they may be aggressive, can create messes, and cause a load of damage.
 Unfortunately, raccoons are a nocturnal species, meaning they come out at night when most people are inside or in bed.
 Because of their late-night prowling, many homeowners do not immediately realize they have a wildlife problem until something major happens.
-Instead of looking to professional raccoon removal services in Houston for raccoon removal, many people study the fears of the animals, hoping to scare them away.
+Instead of looking to professional raccoon removal services in Ajax for raccoon removal, many people study the fears of the animals, hoping to scare them away.
 Unfortunately, this approach may be ineffective and in some cases, dangerous.

 Are Raccoons Afraid of Anything?

 Using fear to deter a raccoon is often ineffective because raccoons are intelligent and strong creatures.
 They do not have many natural predators in urban settings, and those predators they have in rural areas are also likely not found on your property, like coyotes and bobcats.
 Raccoons may also be aggressive when cornered, meaning that their natural fear response may be to attack, which you do not want.
 It is best to deal with these intruders in a humane and safe way, without risking your well-being.